What TSA Allows and Restricts: A-Z Travel Security Guide

 That sums up the regulations to fly with a gun in short form.

-FAQs About Everything TSA Approved
+FAQs About TSA Screening Rules

 What does TSA not allowed in carry-on?